Paul McCarney is the founder and CEO of Data Republic.

 Steve Pell: I’m Steve Pell from Management Disrupted.
-I’m here today with Steve Shelley from Deputy.
-Thanks for joining us today.
-Could you start and tell us a little bit about your background and the company?
+I’m here with Paul McCarney from Data Republic, founder and CEO.
+Paul, could you just tell us a little bit about what the business does?